Greenstand/Greenstand-Overview/Contributing.md

 ## Your first contribution
 * Find a task you would like to work on by:
-  * 1. contacting contacting @Zaven on Slack.
+  * 1. contacting @Zaven on Slack
   * 2. or checking the *Board* tabs above (you must [Enable Zenhub](https://www.zenhub.com/extension) on your browser)
-  * 3. or browse the issues in individual repos.
+  * 3. or browse the issues in individual repositories
 * Assign yourself to that task
-* Fork the Repo
+* Fork the repository
-* Ask for clearification if needed (via Git hub issues or slack)
 * Make a pull request
+* Ask for clarification if needed (via Git hub issues or slack)
+* Report problems

-Think Agile Mindset.
+Think Agile.
 When it doubt ask.